mike-engel/diplomacy.js/README.md

 # diplomacy.js

-A diplomacy judge written in javascript
+> A diplomacy rule engine written in javascript

+# contributing

+Simply make a new branch then submit a pull request.
+For style, please use the styleguide found [here](https://github.com/datuhealth/idiomatic.js).